-Being that Christmas is almost upon us, we thought that we might share a few fun facts about this popular holiday also known as Yule.
+Being that the holiday season is almost upon us, we thought that we might share a few fun facts about Christmas also known as Yule.
 It’s one of our favorite holidays!

 Fun Facts for Kids About Christmas